ICapalija/viper.torch/README.md

 VIPeR format
 ---------------
 Writes 1 file: VIPeR.t7<br />
-Two images of one pedestrian are placed one next the other.
+Two images of one pedestrian are placed one next to the other.

 File is a table of the form:
 ```lua